centrapay/centrapay-docs/legacy/src/api/payment-requests/legacy-payment-requests.md

 refund, this is because we assume it to be a repeat request.
 If the amount is different you will get a REPEAT_REFERENCE error message.

+{% h4 Refund a Pre Auth Payment Request with Confirmations %}

+The legacy refund endpoint cannot be used to refund Pre Auth Payment Requests with Confirmations.
+To Refund Pre Auth Payment Requests with Confirmations please use the [non-legacy refund endpoint][].

 {% h4 Required Parameters for one time refund %}

 | Parameter     | Description                                                                                                                        |